 Free sanitary products, including reusable options, are available to all students and staff via vending machines located in the toilets, as well as several collection points throughout the campus.
 In addition to this holiday packs are available in the lead up to all term time holidays.

 LOCAL FOODBANK SUPPORT

 The College has worked closely with several local foodbanks to help support students who are struggling with food costs.

 Foodbank vouchers for the Trussell Trust are available upon request from the Guidance and Support Advisor based in the Advice Centre.
 Please visit the Trussell Trust’s website for further information on opening hours and locations https://www.trusselltrust.org/

 Loaves and Fishes are a foodbank based in East Kilbride who provide support to the local area.
 No vouchers are required.
 Please check their website for contact details and opening times http://www.loavesandfishes.org.uk/

 If you have any questions about accessing a local foodbank then visit the Advice Centre and speak with a member of Student Services.

 STUDENT MENTAL HEALTH AGREEMENT

-The College is committed to supporting individuals who are experiencing mental health issues and reduce the stigma surrounding mental health.
-To this end, a Student Mental Health (SMH) Agreement has been adopted and a Student Mental Health Group set up to implement and develop the SMH Agreement.
+The College is committed to supporting individuals who are experiencing poor mental health and to reducing the stigma surrounding mental health concerns.
+To this end, the Student Association is working with College staff to update our Student Mental Health (SMH) Agreement.
+This will be reviewed by our Student Officers and Mental Health Working Group before implementation later this year.